fullstackatbrown/project-keebworld-frontend/README.md

 # Keebworld frontend

-## To make changes to this repositor
+## To make changes to this repository

 Clone this repository using the terminal